 A beautiful barn in the Hambleden Valley just outside Henley on Thames, with fairy lights, its own vineyard, courtyard, garden, outside marquee and a few rooms for people to stay over.
 The sloe gin and blood orange liquors made on site are AMAZING!
 Read more here.

 Set overlooking the River Thames, the Great Hall is a stunning place for the ceremony and wedding breakfast, with plenty of other rooms for guests to mingle in during the room changeover.
 It’s just as beautiful inside as it is outside.
 Read more here.

 This 800 year old spectacular manor house on the River Thames has so much character, and the lawn is the perfect place for your drinks reception.
 I love the light in the ceremony room and the Great Hall looks so pretty lit by candlelight.
 You can read more here.

-This venue just outside Henley-on-Thames is about to undergo a makeover, and the plans sound great.
+This venue just outside Henley-on-Thames is undergoing a makeover, and it’s looking great.
 There are a few rooms for guests to stay over, different rooms to hold your ceremony & wedding breakfast across two floors, as well as different areas to enjoy outside.
 Read more here.